-First, start the program by clicking the "Run From" button in the user interface (see step 3 photo).
+First, start the program by clicking the "CYCLE/START" button in the user interface.
 If it is not there already, the machine will move to its home position.
-Once the machine is in its home position, the right, silver "Start/Pause" button will blink green.
+Once the machine is in its home position, the right, silver "Start/Pause" button will blink green on the front of the machine.
 With one finger over the red, E-stop button, press the green, blinking button.
 The machine's spindle will turn on and the machine will begin to move.
 Make sure that the first couple of moves match the ones noted when running the code in the simulator.
 If they don't, pause the machine, stop the program, rehome the machine and determine what was different and why.